 Starchild (2m, 3w) - Full length ©

 Leave earth behind?
 Leave everyone behind, including the majority of Black America?
 Who goes?
 Who stays?
 Who decides?
-These dramatic questions are answered, and the coming doom of Apophis pales in comparison to what each person discovers about themselves in the hustle for a Black planet.
+These questions are debated, and what each person discovers about themselves in the hustle for a Black planet will change them.

 Some Type of Ecstasy (4m, 4w) - Full length ©

 The meaning of family is on trial after a business deal gone wrong threatens the solvency of a multi-cultural, multi-generational band of donors at a California plasma center as they wrestle with haunting pasts, the hard-scrabble present and uncertain futures.

 Neon Boogie (2w, 4-5m) - Full length ©